Yaw Yeboah: Why Former Ghana International Was Handed Lifetime Ban by MLS

 Shortly before the ban, the 28-year-old, who was the first Ghanaian to play at the revamped FIFA Club World Cup, signed with Chinese Super League side Qingdao Hainiu on a free transfer.

-He has also represented the United States at under-20 and under-23 levels.
+He has also represented the United States at the under-20 and under-23 levels.

 Ghanaian player banned by English FA

-In a previous publication, YEN.com.gh reported that Brandon Thomas-Asante received a suspension from the English FA over a misconduct charge.
+YEN.com.gh also reported that Brandon Thomas-Asante had received a ban from the English FA over a misconduct charge.

-The incident occurred during an EFL Championship match against Norwich City, which Coventry City FC lost 2–1.
+The incident was said to have occurred during an EFL Championship match against Norwich City, which Coventry City FC lost 2-1.

 Source: YEN.com.gh